Fractal

 Each of these is a general-purpose system.
 Some are worlds unto themselves.
 Each need highly paid technical experts to keep them running.
 But the dirty little secret was they were not needed in their entirety to run the app.

-Fractal Programming replaces the obsolete, overly complex current tech stack with a sliver of a tech stack customized for that specific app.
+Fractal Computing replaces the obsolete, overly complex current tech stack with a sliver of a tech stack customized for that specific app.
 There is a database, middleware, graphical user interface purpose built for that one application.
 All the extra junk is tossed out.
 You do not pay for what you do not use.
 You do not need tech talent for what is not there.
 You do not need to write complicated code for something that does not exist.

 They said, "wow, you guys are now writing code the way we did it 50 years ago.
 Welcome to the best way to get an app done!"